-This Agreement shall come into effect as of the first day of November 1, 2017 and shall remain in effect until the thirty-first day of October 31, 2020 or thereafter until it is reopened as provided by Article 2.3 of this Agreement.
+This Agreement shall come into effect as of November 1, 2022 and shall remain in effect until October 31, 2025 or thereafter until it is reopened as provided by Article 2.3 of this Agreement.

 All terms, conditions, wages and benefits of this Agreement shall continue and remain in full force and effect until a renewal Agreement is ratified by the Union membership and the Company.